top of page

 Our radio shack in the field at Farnley Tyas

-We operate special event stations and field days from our shack on this site in Farnley Tyas, Huddersfield, at nearly 1,000ft asl.
+We operate special event stations and field days from our shack in Farnley Tyas, Huddersfield at 1,000ft asl.

-Apart from meetings in Farnley Tyas, members like to get out and about introducing amateur radio to members of the public.
+Apart from meetings in Farnley Tyas, members like to get out and about to introduce amateur radio and its benefits to people of all ages.

-We have set up stations in all sorts of places, from a mining museum to castles, mills, lighthouses, hilltops and Scout camps.
+We have set up transmitting stations in all sorts of places, from a mining museum to castles, mills, lighthouses, hilltops, churches and Scout camps.

 Running an amateur radio station for cub scouts